OpenBAS-Platform/collectors/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I tested the code for its functionality using different use cases
 - [ ] I added/update the relevant documentation (either on github or on notion)
 - [ ] Where necessary I refactored code to improve the overall quality
+- [ ] For bug fix -> I implemented a test that covers the bug

 <!-- For completed items, change [ ] to [x]. -->